Inlyne-Project/inlyne/README.md

 ## Configuration

 Use `inlyne --help` to see all the command line options.
 Some of which can be set permentantly by placing an `inlyne.toml` file into the default [dirs](https://crates.io/crates/dirs) configuration folder for your respective OS.
-Checkout `inlyne.toml.sample` for an example configuration.
+Checkout `inlyne.sample.toml` for an example configuration.

 ## FAQ